-- maximise the retention of existing trees and land cover including the preservation of ridgeline vegetation; - maximise the retention of highly natural and b. vegetated areas and natural landforms by minimising the use of cut and fill;

-C. ensure that buildings and structures are not located on a hill top or ridgeline; d. ensure that roads, driveways and accessways go across land contours, and do not cut straight up slopes and follow natural contours, not resulting in batters or retaining walls being greater than 1.5m in height.
+- maximise the retention of existing trees and land cover including the preservation of ridgeline vegetation and coastal trees - b. maximise the retention of highly natural and vegetated areas and natural landforms by minimising the use of cut and fill; - ensure that buildings and structures are not located C. on a hill top or ridgeline; - d. ensure that roads, driveways and accessways go across land contours, and do not cut straight up slopes and follow natural contours, not resulting in batters or retaining walls being greater than 1.5m in height.